Andelaius/Swords-Game/README.md

 # Swords-Game
 ### This is an implementation of the game Swords, a two-player game traditionally played with hands.
-This implementation is single-player, incorporating an AI opponent.
+This implementation is single-player, incorporating an AI opponent and played on the the command line.

 ## Rules of the Game:
 Each player starts with one sword in each hand.